LuciferUchiha/old.georgerowlands.ch/docs/Programming/Git/Guide.md

 ## Initialize a repository in an existing directory

-Make sure this is executed inside the directory.
-This creates a new subdirectory named `.git` that contains all of your necessary repository files.
+Make sure this is executed inside the directory you want to have as a repository.
+This command will create a new subdirectory named `.git` which contains all of the files that are needed for maintaining your repository including but not limited to the commit history.

-*Do not delete the `.git` folder!*
+*Do not delete the `.git` folder unless you know what you are doing!*

 ```shell
 git init